 - A TensorFlow model can contain one or more TensorFlow Servables.
-It is mainly used in machine learning tasks that can contain more than one algorithm which contains different weights according to model, lookup tables, metrics and table embeddings.
+It is mainly used in machine learning tasks containing more than one algorithm that contains different weights according to model, lookup tables, metrics and table embeddings.

 - It can be served in many different ways such that there are different ways to serve the lookup table.